jyunyikuo/AmebaPro2_SDK_v9.0a/component/example/httpd/readme.txt

 Setup Guide
 ~~~~~~~~~~~
         In platform_opts.h, please set #define CONFIG_EXAMPLE_HTTPD  1
+		For AmebaD2 :Amebad2 Changes how example is compiled, and Removed macro controls (CONFIG_EXAMPLE_XXX)in platform_opts.h
+			GCC:use CMD "make xip EXAMPLE=httpd" to compile httpd example.
         In lwipopts.h, please set #define SO_REUSE  1

 Parameter Setting and Configuration